zainab-ali/reasoning-with-async-rust/docs/markdown.md

 <img src="images/await-sequential-composition.png" width="600">

 ???

-You can think of the async keyword as introducing the idea of units of work. await as defining a sequential dependency between these units.
+ - You can think of the async keyword as introducing the idea of units of work.
+ - await as composing these units a sequential dependency between these units.

 ---
 class: join